Reserve Accounting Meaning

 The following are the disadvantages of reserve accounting –

-- Utilization of the Funds – The funds are earmarked for specific purposes, and if they have not been utilized for the purpose for which they have been created, then it defeats the basic purpose of accounting.
+- Utilization of the Funds - The funds are for specific purposes, and if businesses do not utilize them for what they create them, it defeats the basic purpose of accounting.

-- Distorted Financial Position – Even when the company is going through the losses, it gets absorbed by the profits accumulated during the year.
+- Distorted Financial Position - Even when the company goes through losses, the profits accumulated during the year absorb them.
 It prevents the stakeholder from getting a true position in the business.

-- Siphoning of the Funds for Own Use – Due to a lack of proper monitoring on the usage of reserves, it has come to the notice that management has siphoned off the balance of the reserves for their purpose, resulting in loss to the shareholders.
+- Siphoning of the Funds for Own Use - Due to a lack of proper monitoring of the usage of reserves, it has come to the notice that management has siphoned off the balance of the reserves for their purpose, resulting in a loss to the shareholders.

-Understanding the difference between provision and reserve is also required for concept clarity.
-Provisions and reserves both reduce the profits, but in a different sense.
+For a layman, reserve, and provision would look similar, but they are two different aspects to an accountant.
+Understanding the difference between provision and reserve is important for concept clarity.
+Provisions and reserves both reduce profits, but in a different senses.
 The former is a charge against the profit, but the latter is an increase in the capital employed.

 Recommended Articles

-This article has been a guide to Reserve Accounting, and it’s meaning.
-Here we discuss the reserves types and its accounting along with examples, advantages, and disadvantages.
+This article has been a guide to what is Reserve Accounting.
+Here we explain its types, examples, advantages, disadvantages, and vs provisions accounting.
 You can learn more about accounting from the following articles –